 Some governors are required to sit on committees that meet separately to the LGB.
-In particular, the Finance Committee which comprises of the Headteacher, the Chair of Governors and two other governors.
-The TTMAT Financial Controller will also attend meetings of the Committee which operates under agreed Terms of Reference to: -
+In particular, the Finance & Remuneration Committee which comprises of the Chair of Governors and two other governors.
+The Headteacher and TTMAT Director of Finance will also attend meetings of the Committee which operates under agreed Terms of Reference to: -

-- Work with TTMAT representatives to formulate the annual budget plan and salary recommendations, taking into account the priorities for the Academy each year. - Monitor income and expenditure throughout the year against the annual budget plan.
+• Work with TTMAT representatives to formulate the annual budget plan and salary recommendations, taking into account the priorities for the Academy each year.

-- Provide a termly report at LGB meetings and alert Governors to any potential issues which may arise. - Consider proposals for capital expenditure and, if appropriate, make - recommendations relating to the same to the LGB. - Review all matters relating to the maintenance and development of the Academy's premises and grounds, including Health & Safety. - Review policies and schedules relating to Health & Safety, Accessibility and Risk Management. - Prepare and/or review other policies, as required. - Establish and review the Governors' allowance scheme. - Recommend levels of delegation. - Agree annual action plans and monitor how Academy premiums are spent (i.e. PE, sports, services, CIC, Pupil Premium). - Receive and act upon any issues identified by audit. - Carry out regular monitoring to ensure that the Single Central Record (SCR) is up-to-date and complies with current statutory requirements. - Establish and oversee the operation of the Academy's Appraisal and Pay Policy, including the arrangements and operation for the Academy's appraisal procedures for the Headteacher. - Annually review procedures and policies for dealing with staff discipline and grievances and make recommendations to the LGB for approval.
+- Complete the annual performance management review of the Headteacher and consider the annual salary review for all employees. - Monitor income and expenditure throughout the year against the annual budget plan. - Provide a termly report at LGB meetings and alert Governors to any potential issues which may arise. - Consider proposals for capital expenditure and, if appropriate, make - recommendations relating to the same to the LGB. - Review all matters relating to the maintenance and development of the Academy's premises and grounds, including Health & Safety. - Review policies and schedules relating to Health & Safety, Accessibility and Risk Management. - Prepare and/or review other policies, as required. - Establish and review the Governors' allowance scheme. - Recommend levels of delegation. - Agree annual action plans and monitor how Academy premiums are spent (i.e. PE, sports, services, CIC, Pupil Premium). - Receive and act upon any issues identified by audit. - Carry out regular monitoring to ensure that the Single Central Record (SCR) is up-to-date and complies with current statutory requirements. - Establish and oversee the operation of the Academy's Appraisal and Pay Policy, including the arrangements and operation for the Academy's appraisal procedures for the Headteacher. - Annually review procedures and policies for dealing with staff discipline and grievances and make recommendations to the LGB for approval.